SumoLogic/sumologic-documentation/docs/api/tracing.md

 ## Traces API

 The Traces API allows you to browse traces collected in the system.
 You can execute queries to find traces matching provided search criteria as well as gather detailed information about individual traces and spans.
-For more information see [View and investigate traces](/docs/apm/traces/View-and-investigate-traces).
+For more information, see [View and investigate traces](/docs/apm/traces/View-and-investigate-traces).

 ### Endpoints for API access